-For the period covered by this report, our revenues for offerings made under Regulation A and Rule 506(c) of Regulation D were in the form of posting fees, as we were not permitted to collect transaction-based compensation.
+For 2018 and the earlier part of 2019, our revenues for offerings made under Regulation A and Rule 506(c) of Regulation D were in the form of posting fees, as we were not permitted to collect transaction-based compensation.
 We generally allowed companies to use one of two fee schemes for posting Regulation A and Regulation D offerings - either a per investor payment or a flat monthly fee.
 When using the per investor structure, the fee per investor is \$50 under Regulation A and \$250 under Regulation D. When using the flat monthly fee, under both Regulation A and Regulation D, companies can pay a \$20,000 to \$30,000 monthly posting fee.
 For some transactions, flat fees can be negotiated on the basis of the expected investor volume.
-Since StartEngine Primary has been approved as a broker-dealer, as of June 2019, in lieu of the other fee arrangement, Regulation A and Regulation D offerings can be subject to a commission ranging between 5% and 7% based on the risks and other factors associated with the offering.
+Since StartEngine Primary has been approved as a broker-dealer, as of June 2019, in lieu of the other fee arrangement, Regulation A and Regulation D offerings can be subject to a commission ranging between 4% and 7% and usually includes warrants to purchase shares of the company.
+The amount of commission is based on the risks and other factors associated with the offering.

 In Regulation Crowdfunding offerings, our funding portal subsidiary is permitted to charge commissions to the companies that raise funds on our platform.
 We typically charge 6% to 10% under Regulation Crowdfunding offerings for our platform fees.
 In addition, we charge additional fees to allow investors to use credit cards.
 To date, these credit card fees mainly cover our credit card processing costs.
-We also generate revenue from services, which include a consulting package called StartEngine Premium priced from \$5,000 to \$25,000 to help companies who raise capital with Regulation Crowdfunding, digital advertising services branded under the name StartEngine Promote for an additional fee, as well as transfer agent services marketed as StartEngine Secure.
+We also generate revenue from services, which include a consulting package called StartEngine Premium priced from \$5,000 to \$10,000 to help companies who raise capital with Regulation Crowdfunding, digital advertising services branded under the name StartEngine Promote for an additional fee, as well as transfer agent services marketed as StartEngine Secure.
 We additionally charge a \$1,000 fee for certain amendments we file on behalf of companies raising capital with Regulation Crowdfunding as well as fees to run the required bad actor checks for companies utilizing our services.